Overview

 We structure the assignment so scope packaging, field coordination, and owner communication stay tied to the same schedule logic from preconstruction through closeout.

-• Public-facing finish sequencing and quality control
+- Public-facing finish sequencing and quality control matched to the professional standard Round Rock's tech-sector workforce expects

-• System coordination without late-stage clashes
+- System coordination without late-stage clashes between MEP trades, ceiling systems, and technology infrastructure

 Where owners most often use this scope.